Go Back

 • 2 tablespoons shrimp paste raw or sautéed

-• Fish sauce, salt, and pepper adjust to taste
+• Fish sauce, salt, and pepper to taste

 Instructions

-• Add the pork with a splash of water.
-Cook over medium heat to brown and crisp it up, letting the fat render.
+• Add the sliced pork with a splash of water and cook over medium heat until browned.

-• Add taro leaves, gently pressing them down to submerge.
+• Add the taro leaves and press down gently.
 Cover and simmer over medium heat for 30 minutes.
+Do not stir.

-• Add the seared shrimp and add extra chillies, if you like more heat.
-Cover and cook for another 10 minutes.
+• Add the shrimp and cook for another 10 minutes.

 Notes